ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 **Update Aug.
 29th 2021**:

-The app this article is based on has been rewritten from scratch - the current source code can be found at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r" %}.
+The app this article is based on has been rewritten from scratch using Vue 3 and TypeScript - the current source code can be found at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r" %}.